 - Can cause headaches and drop in blood pressure, as well as changes in baby's heartbeat

-- Liquid pain medication injected into spinal fluid
+- Liquid pain medicine injected into spinal fluid

 - Used for pain relief during delivery, especially if forceps or vacuum extraction is needed